 Tour the Museum at the Fort Sumter Visitor Education Center in Charleston

 Years ago I came down to Charleston for a week-long stay to shoot travel photos in the area.
 I always recommend any visitor’s first stop by the visitor center, and that is exactly what I did (see my next suggestion on the list).
 On this particular trip, I found one of my favorite walking tour guides I have ever come across: The Charleston Walking Tour by Alan Hartley.
 Now, I will admit you have to pay for the book, which sort of contradicts the purpose of a “List of Free Things to Do” list, but it works like this: first you pay for the book, then you return to this travel story where you give yourself a free walking tour!
 See how this works?

-10. Mount Pleasant Visitor Center & Fishing Pier
+Watch the Sunset at the Mount Pleasant Visitor Center & Fishing Pier

 The Mount Pleasant Visitor Center & Fishing Pier is located on the old site of the Cooper River Bridge, a small drawbridge that used to be the only way for cars to cross the Cooper River.
 When the bridge was replaced by the larger, prettier Arthur Ravenel, Jr. Bridge, they used the old site for a pier that stretches a good ways out into the river.